caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 ## Readiness Questions

 * Do you want to make changes to your theme?
-* Do you need to prevent authors from making changes to your theme's templates?
+* Do you need to prevent other developers from making changes to your theme's templates?
 * What elements of the selected blocks do you want to lock?

 ## Slides